|

 Dermott."
 How soon thereafter it became independent of English supervision does

+not appear.
 The annals of the Grand Lodge of Pennsylvania show that on November 23d,

 1795, the Grand Chapter was opened under the immediate sanction the Grand Lodge.